bredelings/MCON/mcon.rst

      {"iter": 10, "S1/: {"x": 10, "y": 3.14}, "S2/": {"x":20, "y":4.13}}
   corresponds to the non-nested sample line
      {"iter": 10, "S1/x": 10, S1/y": 3.14, "S2/x": 20, "S2/y": 4.13}

+..
+  We COULD forbid an object to contain both "key/" and "key".
+  That would make "key/" more like a directory in a filesystem path.

 Transformations:
 ----------------